pcboy/adb-insecure-patcher/README.md

 ```

 Then you will get a boot.img file that you can flash with `fastboot flash boot boot.img` in bootloader mode.

+# For Xiaomi.eu ROMS
+On Xioami.eu ROMS the ramdisk/default.prop is a symlink to /system/etc/prop.default.
+You can if you want take that /system/etc/prop.default and overwrite the ramdisk/default.prop.
+The script right now is simply overwriting the ramdisk/default.prop with a default one.